What to Expect When Selling a Home in San Diego’s Hot Seller’s Market

 - Too Optimistic: In a seller’s market, sellers can become overly confident in the price they should get for their home.
 Rather than looking at comps in their area, they list their home higher and expect that the market will support the listing price.
 Sometimes it does, and sometimes it doesn’t.
-In other cases, sellers receive strong offers in the beginning, but don’t accept because they are awaiting the “grand finale” of offers.
+In other cases, sellers receive strong offers in the beginning but don’t accept them because they are awaiting the “grand finale” of offers.
 If this doesn’t happen, then your home will sit, become stale, and the offer you end up with may not be as high as the first.

 Reasons Why Your Home Isn’t Selling in A Seller’s Market